Postgraduate Diploma in Law Conversion Course

-Upon completion of the course, you can be confident that you will be ready for the next step in your legal training, be that preparation for the SQE or the Bar Course.
+Upon completion of the course, you can be confident that you will have a firm grasp of the foundational subjects in law.
+This will ensure you are ready for the next step in your legal career.
+This may be through the SQE, the Barrister Training Course or an alternative career within the legal field.

 I look forward to welcoming you at enrolment.